CliMA/ClimaLand.jl/lib/ClimaLandSimulations/README.md

 # ClimaLandSimulations

 A library of methods to run ClimaLand:
-- at single sites, such as FLUXNET
+- at single sites, such as FLUXNET2015
 - globally (WIP)

 ## Installation